iluvdata/liebherr/README.md

 ### Then

 1. Enter your Liebherr HomeAPI API key. (see [here](https://developer.liebherr.com/apis/smartdevice-homeapi/), how to get the key)
-2. Check if you prefer type of control to create for "Presentation Lights" if applicable (Light or Select).
+2. Complete the setup process.
-3. Complete the setup process.
+3. (Optional):  Configure the polling interval and the entity type for Presentation Light (see below).

 ## Usage
 Once the integration is configured, your Liebherr devices will appear as entities in Home Assistant.
 You can: